Pylons/pyramid/docs/designdefense.rst

   via a well-defined and widely understood plugin architecture.
 As long as framework developers and extenders understand the ZCA registry, it's possible to extend :app:`Pyramid` almost arbitrarily.
-For example, it's relatively easy to build a directive that registers several views "all at once", allowing app developers to use that directive as a "macro" in code that they write.
+For example, it's relatively easy to build a directive that registers several views all at once, allowing app developers to use that directive as a "macro" in code that they write.
 This is somewhat of a differentiating feature from other (non-Zope) frameworks.